WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/l.md

 ## login, log in, logout, log out

+Use one word as a noun, as in *login screen* and *logout screen*.
+Use two words as a verb, as in *log in to your computer* and *log out of your computer*.

 Use to refer to start and end the procedure of starting use of a computer or device account.

 Use *log in to*, not *log into*.